Mustang Transmissions: Automatic vs Manual

 With that said, you’ll find a few reasons below as to why you may want to shy away from an automatic transmission and towards a manual gearbox.

 - True Driver’s Car: For the classic, muscle car feeling, you can’t go wrong with a standard gearbox.
-Knowing which gear you’re in, choosing your own RPMs and controlling with your left foot how much power is going down the driveshaft to your rear wheels are all part of this manual experience.
+Knowing which gear you’re in, choosing your shift points, and revving your Mustang to redline are all part of the manual experience.

 - Winter Driving: Snow/Wet modes can only take you so far in hairy situations during the winter months that we all dread.
 The advantage of a manual gearbox is that you can control exactly how much power is going to your wheels.
 With a steady left foot feathering the clutch, you’ll be able to navigate snowy conditions a bit easier.

 - Easier To Upgrade: Upgrading a manual transmission is a bit easier in comparison to its automatic counterpart.
-For example, you can install a short throw shift kit to decrease time between shifts.
+For example, you can install a short throw shifter to decrease time between shifts.
 To do the same in an automatic would require precise transmission tuning.
-Same thing with launching off the line in an automatic -- an upgraded torque converter is much more difficult to install than simply teaching yourself how to launch your Mustang correctly with a clutch.
+Same thing with launching off the line in an automatic.
+An upgraded torque converter is much more difficult to install than simply teaching yourself how to launch your Mustang correctly with a clutch.

 2018+ Mustang Manual vs Automatic Transmissions

-When looking at the new 2018+ Mustang, the slider shifts quite a bit towards the automatic transmission when comparing it to the manual counterpart.
-This is due to the debut of the 10R80 10-Speed Automatic Transmission, new to the Mustang for the 2018 model year.
+When looking at the 2018+ Mustang, you'll find a lot more automatics than previous years.
+This is due to the debut of the 10R80 10-Speed Automatic Transmission in the 2018 model year.

 A variant of this new 10-Speed Auto is also seen in the 2018+ F-150, the Raptor, and even the Camaro ZL1.
-That’s right, this transmission was co-developed with Chevrolet.
-Don’t worry though, the calibration is specific to Ford and the Mustang.
-When paired with the revised Coyote Gen 3 Engine, this transmission allows the 2018+ Mustang GT to nail the quarter-mile in 11.8 seconds, crossing the traps at 119 MPH - in bone stock form!
+While it may be surprising to hear that it's in the Camaro, Ford and Chevy co-developed the 10R80 and Ford specifically calibrated it for the Mustang.
+When paired with the revised Coyote Gen 3 Engine, the 10R80 transmission allows the 2018 Mustang GT to nail the quarter-mile in 11.8 seconds.
+This is exceptionally quick for a stock car.
+The 2024 Mustang with the 4th Gen Coyote, on the other hand, has been tested to run the quarter-mile in 12.2 seconds.

-There is a lot of hype around this automatic transmission for the sheer fact that it shifts quicker than any transmission in the Mustang to date.
-Ford has reported that this 10-speed auto will not lose any torque when shifting gears.
-That’s a big deal, and it shows considering the ‘18+ GT shaves 8 tenths of a second off the quarter in comparison to its ‘17 GT older brother.
-Did I forget to mention that it’ll do 0-60 MPH in under 4 seconds?
+Many enthusiasts love the 10R80 because it shifts quicker than any transmission in the Mustang to date.
+Ford has been quoted saying that the 10R80 doesn't lose any torque when shifting gears.
+That’s a big deal, and it shows considering the 2018 GT shaves 8 tenths of a second off the quarter-mile when compared to the 2017 GT.

 Normal: As you can expect, this mode is pretty lackluster.
 When you hear people complain of the car skip shifting and hesitating which gear it should be in, it’s likely because they never switched it out of normal.
-Additionally, the MagneRide really loosens up in this mode allowing the car to cruise with comfort - seriously, it rides like a Cadillac.
-I managed to get over 28 MPG on the highway in this mode with the 10R80.
+Additionally, the MagneRide really loosens up in this mode allowing the car to cruise in comfort.
+In our testing, the 2018 Mustang GT got over 28 MPG on the highway in this mode with the 10R80.

-Sport+: This is my favorite drive mode to ride around in; and what I kept it in for ~90% of my time behind the wheel.
-It holds the gears just a wee bit longer, downshifts a bit more aggressively as you’re on the brakes and makes spirited driving fun and easy.
-I’d say about 75% of the time it knew what gear I wanted to be in and held it at a pretty good clip as you’d take a corner.
+Sport+: This is the perfect drive mode for the majority of owners.
+It allows the car to rev just a bit higher than Normal and downshifts a bit more aggressively as you’re on the brakes.
+This makes spirited driving incredibly fun and easy.
 The MagneRide stiffens up a decent amount allowing you to feel the road significantly more than Normal mode - which is a good thing.

 Now That You Have The Info, It’s Time To Decide